 Put still another way, the preacher is much more important than the politician to the future of the country.
 At the end of the day, in God’s design, the latter reflects the aptness of the former.

 Given this premiere truth regarding society, far be it from the Church to expend all its efforts in activism, seeking to cajole those who hold office (who oftentimes reject Christ) to vote biblically.
 It won’t happen.
 Instead, the call and emphasis of Proverbs regarding the germinating health of a nation clearly unveils an emphasis on righteous leadership.
-Accordingly, this is a task the Church must emphasize: developing statesmen in Christ!
+Accordingly, the Church must emphasize this task: developing statesmen in Christ!
 They are the ones who are the greatest resource of the government of the United States of America.